Investment Agreement vs Shareholders Agreement: What’s the Difference?

 - Tax

-Warranties work in conjunction with the concept of disclosure whereby the warrantor is liable where the warranty is untrue, except in cases where the problems were previously, expressly drawn to the attention of the purchaser via a “Disclosure Letter”.
-The following is a list of typical founders’ representations and warranties:
+Warranties work in conjunction with the concept of disclosure whereby the warrantor is liable where the warranty is untrue, except in cases where the problems were previously expressly drawn to the purchaser’s attention via a “Disclosure Letter”.

 Investor Rights